protz/ocaml-installer/README.md

 ------------

 All patches should be submitted using GitHub pull requests.
-All issues should be filed using the GitHug issue tracker.
+All issues should be filed using the GitHub issue tracker.